8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 Do you plan to use your portable launch monitor indoors, outdoors, or both?

-If you’re interested in a launch monitor that can be used while hitting into a net, you should verify that it can be used for this purpose and how much free ball flight and clearance it needs to work properly.
+If you’re interested in a launch monitor that can be used while hitting into a net or screen, you should verify that it can be used for this purpose and how much free ball flight and clearance it needs to work properly.

 You don’t want to find out the bad news later that it can’t accommodate your intended use.